-As the most important festival of the year, the dishes consumed during Tết are made with care and dignity.
+As the most important festival of the year, the dishes consumed during Tết holiday are made with care and dignity.
 The preparation usually takes days and requires a lot of dedication.
 Some of the food is eaten all-year-round, while many other dishes are only eaten during Tết.
-These dishes are unique, with distinctive colours and flavours.
+These New Year dishes are unique, with distinctive colours and flavours.

 1. Glutinous rice cakes (Bánh chưng & bánh tét)